Cloudmersive/Cloudmersive.APIClient.Java/docs/EditDocumentApi.md

 # **editDocumentDocxRemoveObject**
 > DocxRemoveObjectResponse editDocumentDocxRemoveObject(reqConfig)

-Delete any object in a DOCX
+Delete any object in a Word DOCX document

 Delete any object, such as a paragraph, table, image, etc. from a Word Document (DOCX).
 Pass in the Path of the object you would like to delete.
 You can call other functions such as Get-Tables, Get-Images, Get-Body, etc. to get the paths of the objects in the document.
+Call Finish Editing on the output URL to complete the operation.

 ### Example
 ```java